 This workshop contains two sections.
-The first section is the overview and the update for the latest standards for LED and LED lighting from industry and the US governments.
-In particular, the recent work being carried at ANSI, IESNA, NEMA, UL, IEEE, SEMI, ASABE, US EPA, etc. for LED lighting applications.
-The second section introduces the standardized methods of measurements for LED packages and LED lighting systems.
-It provides detailed explanations for the objectives, procedures, and rationale for measuring, testing and projecting the long-term behaviors of the LEDs and LED lighting characteristics including photometry, colorimetry, luminous flux and color maintenance, thermal resistance, failure rate, etc.
+The first section is the overview and the update for the latest standards for LED and LED lighting from industry and the U.S. governments.
+In particular, the recent work being carried at ANSI/NEMA, IES, UL, ASABE, U.S. EPA, etc. for LED lighting applications.
+The second section introduces the standardized methods of measurements for LED packages and LED lighting products.
+It provides detailed explanations for the objectives, procedures, and rationale for measuring, testing and projecting the long-term behaviors of the LEDs and LED lighting products’ characteristics including photometry, colorimetry, luminous flux and color maintenance, thermal resistance, failure rate, etc.

 Jianzhong Jiao, JZJ Consulting, Inc.,

-Dr. Jianzhong Jiao is an internationally recognized expert for LEDs and lighting and a consultant for technology, product and business strategies, standards, regulations and compliances.
-He is the past Chair of the SAE Lighting Committee and current Chair or active member of the committees in IES, ANSI, UL, ASABE, etc. He is titled to 9 U.S. Patents and has authored over 40 technical papers.
+Dr. Jianzhong Jiao is an internationally recognized expert in the areas of LEDs and lighting technology development, products design, testing, standards, compliances, business strategies, civil and intellectual property litigations, and technology investments.
+He is the Past Chair of the SAE Lighting Committee, Past Chair of ASABE Horticultural Lighting Committee, and he is an active member of the committees in IES, ANSI, UL, CIE, and IEEE

 Cameron Miller, Photometry Project Leader, NIST